 Hey guys!
 This is the first edition of VG style and we are soooooo excited.
-In this edition, the amazing Didi Inuk will be taking us through her world of style, what inspires her style as well as other amazing stuffs.
-Didi Inuk was born and raised in Lagos but is currently a final year Law student in the University of Uyo, Nigeria.
+In this edition, the amazing Didi Inuk will be taking us through her world of style, what inspires her style as well as other amazing stuff.
+Didi Inuk was born and raised in Lagos but is currently a final year Law student at the University of Uyo, Nigeria.

 What’s more?
 Didi is also a fashion and lifestyle blogger at didiinuk.com and she runs a makeup business alongside (Beautify by the Inuk)

 Hi Didi, could you tell us a bit about yourself?

 My name is Idongesit Inuk but I’m called Didi by a lot of people, I’m a student and an entrepreneur.
 I call myself a DIY lady too because I spend my whole time on the internet learning how to acquire various skills.
 For example, I make my own hair, customize my notebooks, and produce my skincare regimen.
 I like reading books and dancing in public although I’m a horrible dancer.

 I’m also studying law at the University of Uyo, Akwa Ibom state whilst blogging about fashion and lifestyle and running my make-up company(Beautify by the Inuk).

 In my own words, “style is my expression”.
 It’s basically how I see myself as a person expressed in the clothing I wear.
 Styling for me is a breath of fresh air, and sometimes my friends and roommates ask for my opinion on creating their personal style.
 It’s a really exciting experience for me when people ask me to style them.

 I believe that my style is dynamic.
 It transcends through different generally articulated styles.
 It’s a mixture of class with a bit of edginess, and fun playing around monochrome outfits.
 I say it’s dynamic because it changes a lot.
 About two years ago, I was a bit more ‘sportish’ with my style till I generated in corporate sexy….lol